 The three women characters central to the plot in this new thriller are all brilliant.
 The mother, “Harriet Quinn wasn’t called Gamma out of a precocious child’s inability to pronounce the word ‘Mama,’ but because she held two doctorates, one in physics and one in something equally brainy that Samantha could never remember but, if she had to guess, had something to do with gamma rays.”
 Sam has inherited her mother’s smarts: at forty-four, she’s about to become a named partner at one of the world’s leading firms of patent attorneys.
 Charlie, who is much closer to her father, is only a little less intelligent.

-For reviews of other books in this genre, go to 48 excellent mystery and thriller series.
 For a reviews of two of the author’s earlier novels, see Karin Slaughter’s tale of neo-Nazis and meth in rural Georgia and Violence abounds in Karin Slaughter’s Grant County series.
 At Karin Slaughter’s series of Grant County thrillers, I’ve reviewed all six novels in that series.

 For your information, I’m also listing here all the mysteries and thrillers reviewed in 2017 on this blog.